ankit7540/H2-PolarizabilityMatrixElements/README.md

 ---
 The programs for computation of matrix element are written in FORTRAN and Python.
 These are independent programs which do the same job.

-In the case of FORTRAN, two different programs exist, (i) `rovibME_dynamic.f` for wavelength dependent matrix elements and (ii) `rovibME_static.f` for static ones.
+In the case of FORTRAN, two different programs exist, *(i)* `rovibME_dynamic.f` for wavelength dependent matrix elements and *(ii)* `rovibME_static.f` for static ones.

-In the case of Python, one program exists `rovibME.py` which deals with both static and dynamic matrix elements.
+In the case of Python, one program `rovibME.py` deals with both static and dynamic matrix elements.

 **Usage**
 ---
-Refer to the `README.md` in the FORTRAN-program folder and the Python-module folder respectively.
+Refer to the `README.md` in the FORTRAN-program folder and the Python-module folder respectively according to your usage.

 **Comments of numerical accuracy**